-- Creates a multi-perspective rule-making committee to promulgate procedural rules relating to judicial discipline. - HB 23-1019 - Requires a public process for rulemaking through the rulemaking committee proposed by HCR 23-1001. - Adds more specific data reporting requirements according to § 13-5.3-108, C.R.S. and directs that the Commission's website include data search functionality and provide for the online submission of request for evaluation forms, including confidential or anonymous requests. - Directs the Commission to designate a point of contact to provide requestors with information about the judicial discipline process and the status of a case upon recognition of a complaint. - Authorizes the judge member of an adjudicative panel proposed through HCR 23-1001 to use the judge's staff to provide for the panel's administrative needs. - Repeals §§ 24-72-401 and 24-72-402, C.R.S., which currently make it a misdemeanor offense to disclose the contents of the Commission's records or recommendations prior to filing with the Colorado Supreme Court. - HCR 23-1205 - Creates an independent conflict-free judicial ombudsman's office to assist judicial personnel address employment or judicial discipline related concerns, including through the facilitation of anonymous or other communications with the Commission and other appropriate entities.
+- Makes changes in the process for how judge members are appointed. - Requires a public process for rulemaking through the rulemaking committee proposed by HCR 23-1001. - Adds more specific data reporting requirements according to § 13-5.3-108, C.R.S. and directs that the Commission's website include data search functionality and provide for the online submission of request for evaluation forms, including confidential or anonymous requests. - Directs the Commission to designate a point of contact to provide requestors with information about the judicial discipline process and the status of a case upon recognition of a complaint. - Authorizes the judge member of an adjudicative panel proposed through HCR 23-1001 to use the judge's staff to provide for the panel's administrative needs. - Repeals §§ 24-72-401 and 24-72-402, C.R.S., which currently make it a misdemeanor offense to disclose the contents of the Commission's records or recommendations prior to filing with the Colorado Supreme Court. - HCR 23-1205 - Creates an independent conflict-free judicial ombudsman's office to assist judicial personnel to address employment or judicial discipline related concerns, including through the facilitation of anonymous or other communications with the Commission and other appropriate entities.

-Number of Judges Subject to the Commission's Jurisdictional Authority in 2022
+Number of Judges Subject to the Commission's Jurisdictional Authority in 2023

-In December 2022, subject to pending retirements and appointments, the Colorado state judiciary was comprised of approximately 331 judges and justices, including 106 judges in the County Courts; 196 judges in the District Courts (with one judge in Denver Probate Court and three judges in Denver Juvenile Court); 22 Court of Appeals judges; and seven Colorado Supreme Court justices.
-In addition, the Senior Judge Program included 47 senior judges active at year-end 2022.
+In December 2023, subject to pending retirements and appointments, the Colorado state judiciary was comprised of approximately 408 judges and justices, including 119 judges in the County Courts; 213 judges in the District Courts (with one judge in Denver Probate Court and three judges in Denver Juvenile Court); 22 Court of Appeals judges; and seven Colorado Supreme Court justices.
+In addition, the Senior Judge Program included 47 senior judges active at year-end 2023.